The ProGear 100S is an affordable bike.

 The most notable being the handlebars are fixed in place and the flywheel is only22 lbs but it does come with a basic console and hand pulse sensors that are extra to what you often see with this type of bike.

-When I was checking at Amazon it qualified for Prime and free shipping
+When I was checking at Amazon it qualified for free shipping

 ProGear 100S is a starter bike and for those who want up to moderately hard workouts.
 It is a good affordable solution for getting bike style cardio workouts at home.